evkx/evkx.github.io/content/technology/regen/calculations/_index.md

     <figcaption><h4>Making a full stop from 75mph</h4></figcaption>
 </figure>

-This scenario is a typical city driving scenario.
-When driving at 30 mph (48.28km/h) the Audi e-tron has a total kinetic energy of 0,0756kWh.
+This scenario is a typical city-driving scenario.
+When driving at 30 mph (48.28km/h), the Audi e-tron has a total kinetic energy of 0,0756kWh.

-Based on the 80% efficiency of the drivetrain this saves 0,061kWh back to the battery.
+Based on the 80% efficiency of the drivetrain, this saves 0,061kWh back to the battery.

-If you drive 100km in city traffic and need to make 100 stops like this, you save 6,05 kWh energy.
+If you drive 100km in city traffic and need to make 100 stops like this, you save 6,05 kWh of energy.

-This reduces energy consumption by 6.05kWh/100km compared to a car with only friction brakes
+This regeneration reduces energy consumption by 6.05kWh/100km compared to a car with only [friction brakes](../../brakes/).

 ### Scenario 4: Driving down from Saltfjellet mountain